How To Make Homemade Meals Daily – The EASY Way

 Cook Once, Eat Twice Method Of Cooking

 I’ve written about this many times.
 And it’s a huge reason I’m able to serve homemade meals every day.
-Cook Once, Eat Twice.
-What does that mean?
+Cook Once, Eat Twice

-Well that means I’m going to cook a huge amount of a main entrée all at once.
-Why not??
-Heck I’m firing up the oven already.
-And I’ve already got all the seasonings out & the food preparation bowls are being dirtied up anyway.
+It means I cook a huge amount of a main entrée all at once.
+I’m already firing up the oven, pulling out the seasonings & food preparation bowls are being dirtied up anyway.

 Cook once, eat twice.
 Cook many meatloaves at once.
 Serving homemade meals every day doesn't have to be hard or time consuming.
 There are lots of easy shortcuts.
 Come see! #TexasHomesteader